 Your wedding officiant may also wear a boutonniere.
 If your officiant is not a religious official and will be wearing secular attire like a suit, he should be given a boutonniere.
 However, certain religious officiants wearing traditional dress may not wish to wear a boutonniere, so you might ask for his preference.

-Who else wears a boutonniere to a wedding?
-Really, boutonnieres may be worn by anyone who you and your future spouse feel deserve a little extra love.
+Lastly, wedding boutonnieres may be worn by anyone who you and your future spouse feel deserve a little extra love.
 This can include ceremony readers, other immediate family members who may not be in the wedding party, and more.
-Work with your florist to determine proper wedding boutonniere etiquette for your specific event and budget.
+Work with your wedding florist to determine proper wedding boutonniere etiquette for your specific event and budget.